All Products

 Cannot access the external address of a cluster LoadBalancer from within the cluster

-Cannot access the Ingress itself
+Cannot access the Ingress controller itself

-Cannot access TCP or UDP services
+Cannot access TCP or UDP services.

 Add TCP and UDP services

-HTTPS access issue
+HTTPS access issues

-The RX_RECORD_TOO_LONG/wrong version number error is returned
+An RX_RECORD_TOO_LONG/wrong version number error occurs.

-Issue when adding an Ingress resource
+Issues when creating an Ingress resource

-The "failed calling webhook..." error is reported
+The "failed calling webhook..." error occurs.

 Ingress rules do not take effect